-Coriander leaves has a strong, soapy and tart taste.
+Coriander leaves have a strong, soapy and tart taste.
 You either love it or hate it.
 In Asian cooking, coriander is commonly used in soups, curries, chutneys, dipping sauce and as garnishes.
-Never throw away the coriander stalk and roots as it has intense flavour.
+Never throw away the coriander stalk and roots as it has an intense flavour.
 Add them as part of the curry paste ingredients.

 Famous Asian Dishes with Coriander Leaves : Coriander Chutney, Thai Green Curry